-The deposition of caesium und iodine alongside the circuit can be seen in Fig. 5.61 and Fig. 5.62.
+The deposition of caesium and iodine (at 17370 s) alongside the circuit can be seen in Fig. 5.61 and Fig. 5.62.
 The vertical lines show the division between the segments alongside the cooling circuit: up to 3.472 m Plenum+Vertical line; 3.472 m-13.032 m Hot leg; 13.032 m-21.359 m Steam generator; starting from 21.35 m Cold leg.
-Both versions ATHLET-CD 3.4./3.3.1 and 3.3.1 mod. predict very similar deposition.
+Both versions ATHLET-CD 3.5./3.4 predict very similar deposition.
 The predicted evolution of other elements is similar.
 A quantitative analysis of the deposition (where measurements are available), shows that on average the two versions perform similarly, and that overall results for deposition are satisfactory considering the uncertainties involved and the limitations in ATHLET-CD models.

-Fig. 5.61 Deposition of Cs in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg
+Fig. 5.61 Deposition of Cs (at 17370 s) in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg

-Fig. 5.62 Deposition of I in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg
+Fig. 5.62 Deposition of I (at 17370 s) in the circuit with vertical lines indicating release path up to the upper plenum, the hot leg, the steam generator entry, and steam generator exit into the cold leg

-The main conclusions from the simulation of test PHÉBUS FPT-3 with ATHLET-CD 3.4 and 3.3.1 are the following.
-An input problem has been identified and corrected in this validation cycles.
-It mainly influenced the hydrogen production, predicting less amount of hydrogen produced, slightly underestimating the uncertainty bounds of the hydrogen measurements.
-Nevertheless, the sensor SDHY700 does indicate lower hydrogen amount, making the simulations acceptable.
-All versions are producing consistent results.
-ATHLET-CD 3.4 reproduces all relevant figures of merit for the core degradation, hydrogen production, corium behaviour, fission product release and transport with at least satisfactory accuracy, given the uncertainties inherent both in the experiment and the ATHLET-CD modelling.
+The main conclusions from the simulation of test PHÉBUS FPT-3 with ATHLET-CD 3.5 and 3.4 are the following.
+All versions are producing consistent results with the experiments and the deviations between the versions are minimal (practically non-existent).
+ATHLET-CD 3.5 reproduces all relevant figures of merit for the core degradation, hydrogen production, corium behaviour, fission product release and transport with at least satisfactory accuracy, given the uncertainties inherent both in the experiment and the ATHLET-CD modelling.
 Consequently, the validation of ATHLET-CD against test FPT-3 is judged to be successful, while there is still room for improvement both in ATHLET-CD models as well as the input deck.